alandoyle/alandoyle.dev/content/en/posts/2022-08-30-site-update.md

 Once I had picked my Git repository, I selected **Install & Authorize** and **Begin setup** button in the bottom right corner.

 Next under **Set up builds and deployments** a **Project name** was generated based on the Github repository name, this can be edited to suit, I did.
-Next I choose the **Production branch**, this is usually new Github repositories it's _main_ otherwise it's usually _master_.
+Next I choose the **Production branch**, this is usually new Github repositories it's _main_, otherwise it's usually _master_.

 Below these settings is the **Build settings** section where I chose **Hugo** from the **Framework preset** dropdown list.
 This should also fill in the **Build command**, with _hugo_, which is also editable in case you need to specify additional commandline parameters.